-• To clarify an ambiguous pronoun in a quotation
+• To clarify an ambiguous pronoun in a quotation.

-"[Abraham Lincoln] gave the Gettysburg Address in this very spot."

-To insert words or phrases that help clarify the meaning of a quotation
+"He [Abraham Lincoln] gave the Gettysburg Address in this very spot." • To insert words or phrases that help clarify the meaning of a quotation.

-"The immediate overriding menace of nuclear war [which helped to characterize attitudes during the Cold War] seems to have faded from the forefront of national concern," according to Stohl and Smith.3
+According to the authors, "The immediate overriding menace of nuclear war [which helped to characterize attitudes during the Cold War] seems to have faded from the forefront of national concern."

-If you are quoting an independent clause but not the whole sentence (omitting words at the beginning of the quoted sentence)
+• If you are quoting an independent clause but not the whole sentence (omitting words at the beginning of the quoted sentence).